---

 assert is_data_available(envelope.beacon_block_root)

-# Add new state for this payload to the store
+# Add execution payload envelope to the store

 ```